Sarah Edney: NCAA

 Edney committed to join the Harvard Crimson of the ECAC.

 NWHL

 On August 31, 2017, Edney signed with the Buffalo Beauts as a free agent, joining former Thunder teammates Jess Jones and Rebecca Vint who also signed with the Beauts.
 Edney participated in the 3rd NWHL All-Star Game.

+AWIHL

+Sarah moved to Sydney, Australia, and has been playing for the Sydney Sirens in the Australian Women's Ice Hockey League since 2019.